 Kuala Lumpur (KL), the capital of Malaysia, is a beautiful city to visit.
 Located in Southeast Asia, it is also a good gateway to head to the rest of the cities, such as Singapore, Phnom Penh, and Hanoi, just to mention a few places.

 The city itself has many places where one can explore.
 For sure, Petronas Twin Towers and Menara KL Tower are top of the list for most visitors.
 However, get past that and you start to see the cultural beauty of KL.
-They have the awesome Islamic Arts Museum, while the National Museum is great place to visit.
-These offer insights into the country's past, and are worth exploring.
+They have the awesome Islamic Arts Museum, while the National Museum is a great place to visit.
+These offer insights into the country's past and are worth exploring.

 Remember to check out the Google map all the way below for our full list of attractions and food places you should head to while in Kuala Lumpur!